 To clear time to schedule a new morning habit, many people try waking up a bit earlier, but this can be tough for people who struggle to get out of bed.

 One trick?
-Use the autumn end to Daylight Saving Time on November 6 as a painless way to add an extra hour to the morning.
+Use the autumn end to Daylight Saving Time as a painless way to add an extra hour to the morning.
 (Obviously this only works if you live in a place that follows DST.)
 Getting up earlier is a great way to make time for something important to you.

 We all love to “fall back” and to get that extra hour of sleep on Sunday morning.
 It’s a great boon to get a little extra sleep.
 In fact, car accidents and heart attacks are more common in the week after Daylight Saving Time starts, because losing that hour puts stress on people’s bodies.